How Electric Curtains Work: The Motor, the Movement, and Why It's Worth It

-What's actually happening inside the track
+How electric curtains actually work inside the track

 The hooks and gliders themselves work the same way as a manual track.
 There's nothing exotic about the hanging system.
 The intelligence is entirely in the motor and control unit.

-The motor: small, quiet, and economical
+The motor: small, quiet, and cheap to run

 The Silent Gliss Autoglide 5100 uses a DC motor powered by a standard 13A plug socket.
 DC motors run more quietly and with finer speed control than AC alternatives, which is why Silent Gliss uses them across their domestic range.